Showing posts with label Seattle. Show all posts

 Where did all those office towers come from?
 View south towards downtown Seattle.
 I-5 is on the left.

-South Lake Union district with Space needle in the center
+South Lake Union district with Space needle in the center.
+Fred Hutchinson Cancer Center in the foreground.

 The 184 m-tall Space Needle is an icon for the city.
 It was built for the Century 21 Exposition and has remained Seattle's most popular tourist attraction ever since.
 Elvis even made love (sang) to Joan O'Brien in the needle-top restaurant in "It Happened at the World's Fair" (1963).
 The movie was a real stinker, but the 1962 views of the Exposition are very interesting.